ratehub/doctrine-graphql/README.md

  The provider supports key and offset pagination for top level queries.
 Also supports limiting results returned in an n-to-Many relationship.

+### Sorting

+ A queries results can be sorted by one or more fields in either ascending or descending order.

+### Query Filters for Types

+ Core types such as Strings, DateTime, Int, and BigInt support filters such as

+ equals, in, less, greater, lessOrEqual, greaterOrEqual, between

 ### Polymorphic Entities